If you live within a short drive of Silverton, Silver Creek Reservoir is a great spot to fill a stringer full of rainbow trout during the spring.

 To get there, take Highway 214 about 2.5 miles southeast of Silverton to Silver Lake Drive.
 That short road takes you to a day-use area and boat launch.
 It’s about a half hour’s drive east of Salem.

-Use the link at the bottom of this page for more fishing options in Marion County, including several more trout-fishing spots.
+Use the link below for more fishing options in Marion County, including several more trout-fishing spots.